refayasdta/Prem-Engine/README.md

 ### From a forecast to a simulated match

-The Phase 7 model supplies expected goals, outcome probabilities, and the scoreline distribution.
+The Optimatch model supplies expected goals, outcome probabilities, and the scoreline distribution.
 The approved Phase 12 models or documented safe fallbacks supply supported detailed-statistic expectations such as shots, corners, fouls, and cards.
 Prem Engine then uses one saved random seed to build a consistent match payload: the final score, events, lineups, commentary, and statistics